primitivefinance/arbiter/documentation/src/chapter_2.md

 * **Convex Optimization:** The crate provides objective functions for convex optimization, aiding in the development of optimal routing algorithms.

+* **Token Swapping Functionality:** Through the `Exchange` and `Cfmm` traits, the crate provides a robust framework for implementing token swapping functionality in contracts.

+* **Historical Price Data Utilization:** The `historic` module allows importing price data from from CSV files, facilitating the use of this data in simulations.

 * **Real-Time Risk Monitoring:** A future direction for this crate is real-time risk monitoring, critical for decentralized applications, offering swift responses to real-time data.

 * **Accelerated Innovation:** By providing a common framework for on-chain actors, the crate aims to stimulate innovation in the blockchain space.